Woman in the Moon

-Plot
+Plot summary

-Helius (Willy Fritsch) is an entrepreneur with an interest in space travel.
-He seeks out his friend Professor Mannfeldt (Klaus Pohl), a visionary who wrote a treatise claiming that there was probably much gold on the Moon, only to be ridiculed by his peers.
+Helius is an entrepreneur with an interest in space travel.
+He seeks out his friend Professor Mannfeldt, a visionary who wrote a treatise claiming that there was probably much gold on the Moon, only to be ridiculed by his peers.
 Helius recognizes the value of Mannfeldt's work.
-However, a gang of evil businessmen have also taken an interest in Mannfeldt's theories, and send a spy (Fritz Rasp) who identifies himself as "Walter Turner".
+However, a gang of evil businessmen have also taken an interest in Mannfeldt's theories, and send a spy who identifies himself as "Walter Turner".

-Meanwhile, Helius's assistant Windegger (Gustav von Wangenheim) has announced his engagement to Helius's other assistant, Friede (Gerda Maurus).
+Meanwhile, Helius's assistant Windegger has announced his engagement to Helius's other assistant, Friede.
 Helius, who secretly loves Friede, avoids their engagement party.

-On his way home from his meeting with Professor Mannfeldt, Helius is mugged by henchmen of the gang.
-They steal the research that Professor Mannfeldt had entrusted to Helius, and also burgle Helius's home, taking other valuable material.
-Turner then presents Helius with an ultimatum: the gang know he is planning a voyage to the Moon; either he includes them in the project, or they will sabotage it and destroy his rocket, which is named Friede ("peace").
+On his way home from his meeting with Professor Mannfeldt, Helius is enticed by a henchwoman of the gang posing as a violet seller.
+The research that Professor Mannfeldt had entrusted to Helius is stolen, and they also burgle Helius's home, taking other valuable material.
+Turner then presents Helius with an ultimatum: the gang knows he is planning a voyage to the Moon; either he includes them in the project, or they will sabotage it and destroy his rocket, which is named Friede ("peace").
 Reluctantly, Helius agrees to their terms.

 The rocket team is assembled: Helius; Professor Mannfeldt and his pet mouse Josephine; Windegger; Friede; and Turner.
-After Friede blasts off, the team discovers that Gustav (Gustl Gstettenbaur), a young boy who has befriended Helius, has stowed away, along with his collection of science fiction pulp magazines.
+After Friede blasts off, the team discovers that Gustav, a young boy who has befriended Helius, has stowed away, along with his collection of science fiction pulp magazines.
 During the journey, Windegger emerges as a coward, and Helius's feelings for Friede begin to become known to her, creating a romantic triangle.

 They reach the far side of the Moon and find it has a breathable atmosphere, per the theories of Peter Andreas Hansen, who is mentioned near the beginning of the film.
 Mannfeldt discovers gold, proving his theory.
 When confronted by Turner, Mannfeldt falls to his death in a crevasse.
-Turner attempts to hijack the rocket, and in the struggle, he is shot and killed.
+Turner, with samples of the gold, attempts to hijack the rocket, and in the struggle, he is shot and killed.
 Gunfire damages the oxygen tanks, and they come to the grim realization that there is not enough oxygen for all to make the return trip.
 One person must remain on the Moon.

 Helius and Windegger draw straws to see who must stay and Windegger loses.
 Seeing Windegger's anguish, Helius decides to drug Windegger and Friede with a last drink together and take Windegger's place, letting Windegger return to Earth with Friede.
 Friede senses that something is in the wine.
 She pretends to drink and then retires to the compartment where her cot is located, closes and locks the door.
 Windegger drinks the wine, becoming sedated.
 Helius makes Gustav his confidant and the new pilot for the ship.
 Helius watches it depart, then starts out for the survival camp originally prepared for Windegger.
 He discovers that Friede has decided to stay with him on the Moon.
 They embrace, and Helius weeps into her shoulder while Friede strokes his hair and whispers words of comfort to him.